Managed vs Un-Managed Device Definitions

 • Security patches

-• Provide enterprise licensed applications (such as Adobe Acrobat & Microsoft Office)
+• Provision of enterprise-licensed applications (such as Adobe Acrobat and Microsoft Office)

-Un-managed devices are identified as a Computing Devices in which the owner is fully responsible for including all OS updates, security patches and provides their own consumer software products.
-Un-managed devices do not have the Information Services OS image or any of the enterprise-licensed software and do not qualify for full-support.
+Unmanaged devices are those for which the owner is fully responsible, including all OS updates, security patches, and consumer software products.
+These devices lack the Information Services OS image, enterprise-licensed software, and do not qualify for full support.

-If you are a Windows user, 99% of our managed devices will have our UC San Diego Health wallpaper prominently placed on the right side of your screen.
+• Windows Users: 99% of managed devices have the UC San Diego Health wallpaper prominently displayed on the right side of the screen.

 • Full hardware support